-All homework must be completed electronically.
-All homework must be submitted to the course website in digital format via Blackboard email on the assigned due date, I do not accept homework printouts in class.
+All assignments other than the SUA must be completed electronically.
+All homework must be submitted in digital format via email on the assigned due date, I do not accept homework printouts in class.
 All electronic files must be labeled with assignment number and student last names for submission.
 For example: HW#1church-smith.
 You must submit the electronic file, do not copy and paste the content into the Blackboard assignment page.